liangyuwang/zo2/README.md

 ## 🧭 Roadmap

-- [ ] Support more models like LLaMA
+- [ ] Support more models like LLaMA, DeepSeek, and Qwen
 - [ ] Support more ZO methods
 - [ ] Support more offloading strategies (Disk offloading)